PennLINC/xcp_d/xcp_d/data/standard_mesh_atlases/00_README.txt

 and fs_LR spheres deformed to register to the fsaverage atlas fs_LR-deformed_to-fsaverage.{L,R}.sphere.{164,59,32}k_fs_LR.surf.gii

-In order to assist with resampling group average data, the resample_fsaverage directory also contains data files consisting of the group average of the vertex areas (“va_avg”) from midthickness surfaces from many HCP subjects (i.e., the various *midthickness_va_avg*.shape.gii files).
+In order to assist with resampling group average data, the resample_fsaverage directory also contains data files consisting of the group average of the vertex areas ("va_avg") from midthickness surfaces from many HCP subjects (i.e., the various *midthickness_va_avg*.shape.gii files).
 These are used with the -area-metrics option of the wb_command -*-resample commands, when appropriate.
 (See FAQ mentioned above for some examples).

 *** Files for creating CIFTI files in standard grayordinate spaces ***